Mohamed-Samehh/Blog/README.md

-# Nafis Blog
+# Blog (Backend for Blog Website)

-Welcome to **Nafis Blog**!
 This is a simple blog application built with Laravel, designed to showcase the fundamentals of a modern blog, including post creation, nested comments, likes, and more.

 ## Features